Ever heard of a NINK? Probably not… because I just made it up.

 The DINK phase is usually short lived, ending when the couple decides to have kids and prioritize their family.
 Or, when one of them burns out, and decides to quit.

-The NINK phase can also be short lived when the couple decide to have kids, or find lower stress jobs in areas that they are passionate about.
+The NINK phase can also be short lived when the couple decide to have kids, or find dream jobs in areas that they are passionate about.

 NINKS Here We Come!

-In our case, this NINK phase is only going to be a trial period.
-I quit my job last month, and my wife will be leaving hers in a few short weeks.
-We have a lot of travel planned through 2018, then we’ll see what happens.
+In our case, this NINK phase is going to be a trial period.
+My wife and I have built up a real estate portfolio and other investments sufficient to live off of (for a while) so we have some breathing room to travel and enjoy life.
+I left my job last month, and my wife will be leaving hers in a few short weeks.

 Technically, my wife and I aren’t fully FI yet.
 Here’s my rough estimate of where we are on the FIRE scale: